When it comes to credit cards, it’s easy for kids to think of them as “free money.”

 On the flip side, using credit cards responsibly leads to many benefits later in life: high credit scores, which translates into not only being offered lower interest rates on loans but receiving approval in the first place.
 If the idea of taking out a loan feels alien to your teenager, remind them that a good credit score can even be necessary for getting a cell phone account.
 In addition, they’ll be able to receive some pretty cool perks, including travel rewards, cash back on your purchases, and even free roadside assistance.

 Before your kids are old enough to apply for their own credit card, give them some real-world experience of managing their money and using plastic.
-Mydoh is a free digital Smart Card and money management app that teaches kids how to be good with money (while having fun!).
+Mydoh is a digital Smart Cash Card and money management app that teaches kids how to be good with money (while having fun!).
 Best of all, parents can oversee what their kids are spending their money on, as well as set tasks and chores that can earn them an allowance.

 The bottom line on teaching kids about money